Irene Kim

-Irene Kim (November 6, 1987), also known by her online alias Ireneisgood, is an American model, beauty and fashion blogger, and television personality.
+Irene Kim (November 6, 1987), also known by her online alias Ireneisgood, is an American model, beauty and fashion journalist, and television personality based in New York City.
 In 2018, Kim released her clothing brand IRENEISGOOD LABEL.

 Early life

 Irene Kim was born in Iowa, to South Korean parents and raised in Seattle, Washington.
 In middle school, Kim and her family moved to South Korea, where she attended a Christian boarding school.
 Kim studied textile design at New York's Fashion Institute of Technology.
 While interning at JYP Entertainment, Kim came up with the leopard print concept for the Wonder Girls' single, "So Hot".

 Kim credits her sense of style to her grandmother.

 Career

 Modeling

 Kim's first runway show was for Jardin de Chouette and SJYP in 2012.
 Kim walked for J Koo, KYE, Youser, Supercomma B, and S=YZ.
 She has worked with designers such as Mulberry, Ferragamo, MATCHESFASHION, MaxMara, Calvin Klein, Charles & Keith, and Chanel.

 In 2015, Kim was appointed as Estée Lauder's Global Beauty Contributor with Kendall Jenner.
 Kim is a brand ambassador for Chanel.

 She appeared on magazine covers for Cosmopolitan Korea, Marie Claire Taiwan, W Korea, Harper's Bazaar Korea, Elle Thailand, and Grazia Magazine China.

 Kim is known for her multi-colored hair.